-The Company's Corporate Governance System, particularly the Directors Selection Policy approved by the Board of Directors on 25 July 2017, establishes that candidates for the position of director will be selected based on an analysis of the needs of the Company and its group (the "Group") performed by the Board of Directors with the advice and a report from the Sustainability, Corporate Governance, Appointments and Remuneration Committee.
+The Company's Corporate Governance System, particularly the Directors Selection Policy approved by the Board of Directors on 25 July 2017, and subsequently amended for the last time on 26 April 2023, establishes that candidates for the position of director will be selected based on an analysis of the needs of the Company and its group (the "Group") performed by the Sustainability, Corporate Governance, Appointments and Remuneration Committee (SCGARC)...

-The Company seeks persons of good repute, suitable, and solvent, and with the skill, experience, qualifications, training, availability and commitment to carry out their duties.
+The Company seeks persons of good repute, suitable, and solvent, and with the skill, experience, qualifications, training, availability and commitment to carry out their duties, who are integrated professionals whose professional career is aligned with the principles set forth in the Code of Ethics and Conduct and other corporate policies, and with the mission, vision and values of the Group.

-Their nomination will further a diversity of knowledge, experience, origin, nationality and gender, favouring an adequate balance on the Board of Directors taken as a whole that enriches the taking of decisions and provides diverse points of view within the debate of the matters for which the Board is responsible and any type of inherent bias that could imply any type of discrimination will be avoided.
+Their appointment will favour a diversity of knowledge, skills, experience, origin, age, nationality and gender, favouring an adequate balance on the Board of Directors taken as a whole that enriches the taking of decisions and provides diverse points of view within the debate of the matters for which the Board is responsible, all of this taking into account the nature, complexity and social and geographical context of the businesses performed by the Group.
+In addition, other criteria may also be taken into account.